ReqSuite® Requirements Manager (RM)

 When importing a content element, it is also possible to import its associated and derived elements from the base project, provided that the respective status of these elements allows export (see Workflows).
 For example, when importing the use case “UC1410.2 Manage Campaign”, all associated functions “FU1410.6” to “FU1410.8” as well as the role “RO1410.2” can be imported.
 However, higher-level content elements cannot be imported as well.
 Furthermore, the import of associated elements takes place automatically even without explicit option selection in the Import window, if a “containedIn” relationship is defined between the element to be imported and the linked elements.

 Note: Content that has already been reused as reference in a project cannot be re-reused from that project despite collaboration mode directly into another project, but would have to be converted into a copy for this purpose first.
 Of course, several projects can use the contents of the same base project, as long as they are not references.
+Furthermore in the course of content synchronization, all changes are transferred to the current project.
+Skipping the update, on the other hand, does not affect any relevant content.
+In addition, the change notice is no longer displayed in the Content Manager by the red “bell symbol” until the next content change in the base project.

 For more hands-on details on the reuse features of ReqSuite, please take a look at the following tutorial video: